By Iris Reiff, 52nd Fighter Wing Public Affairs Office

 A remaining crater from the volcanic days, the Weinfeld Maar lies in a 51-meter deep caldera - and has no inlet or outlet.
 The water level is regulated simply by rain and evaporation.
 Like a wreath, shrubs and plants wind around the lake's shore of black gravel.

 Historical documents reveal that from the Tertiary period, about 40 million years ago, until modern-times, volcanic gas explosions of several hundred volcanoes pierced the Eifel mountains.
 They hurled vast quantities of sand and stone out of the interior of the earth.
-After volcanic activity had ceased more than 50 craters remain, and about 9,000 years before Christ the craters became filled with rainwater.
+After volcanic activity had ceased more than 50 craters remained, and about 9,000 years before Christ the craters became filled with rainwater.

 Today, however, only lakes near the towns of Daun, Manderscheid and Ulmen still contain water.
 The remaining lakes either dried up or were filled with sediment over time.

 Among the most popular lakes is the Pulvermaar also near Gillenfeld.
 It covers 89 acres, and with a depth of 243 feet, is the deepest crater lake north of the Alps.
-Pulvermaar is almost perfectly circular and crystal clear, providing an ample location for people to fish, swim, boat, sail and dive
+Pulvermaar is almost perfectly circular and crystal clear, providing an ample location for people to fish, swim, boat, sail and dive.

 Gemuendener Maar, which is 18 acres in area and is 125 feet deep, is surrounded by tall beech trees and offers several walking paths.